vishvAsa/kalpAntaram/strI-dharma-paddhatiH/leslie/2_strIdharmapaddhati_of_tryambakayajvan/04_The_Duties_Common_to_all_Women.md

 [[299]]

 widow's virtue is safe.
-For the rest of her days, she should live the subdued and restricted life of the celibate student (kṣäntä niyatā brahmacārinī; Sdhp.45r.9, Manu ‹ Manu V.158) as opposed to the life of the married woman with all its outward signs of happiness and ornamentation (cf. section IIA, pp.88-101).
+For the rest of her days, she should live the subdued and restricted life of the celibate student (kṣāntā niyatā brahmacārinī; Sdhp.45r.9, Manu ‹ Manu V.158) as opposed to the life of the married woman with all its outward signs of happiness and ornamentation (cf. section IIA, pp.88-101).
 She should willingly mortify her body (kamam tu kṣaped deham), living on flowers, roots and fruits (Sdhp.45v.10, Manu Manu V.157); or, alternatively, on fruits, vegetables and barley (Sdhp.45v.3, Asv.).
 She should eat only once a day, and in addition she should perform regular severe fasts (Sdhp.45r.1-3, Āśv. ‹ Sm.M.I.p.160, etc.).
 She should wear undyed (vṛktam) garments, no bodice (kañcukam), no perfumes (gandhadravya) or unguents (udvartanam; Sdhp.46r.
 6-8, Aśv.; cf. section IIA, pp.88-101).
 If she binds her hair on top of her head (kabarībandha), she causes her husband to be bound in the other world (bhartṛbandhāya jāyate, Sdhp.46r.5, Aśv.; cf. section IIA, pp.96-101).
 She should sleep on the ground (bhūśa- yanam kāryam), never on a 'high bed' (paryanka; Sdhp.45v.4-5, Āśv. < Sm.M.I.p.160, etc.; cf. section IID, pp.236-45).
 She should not even mention the name of another man (Sdhp.45v.10–11, Manu (Manu V.157), nor have any sort of contact with him (Tryambaka's gloss; Sdhp.45v.11-46r.1).

 In fact, her lifestyle is repeatedly compared with that of the ascetic or Vedic student (for similar associations in south India today, see Fuller and Logan 1985:89ff.).
 For example, 'the ascetic (or renouncer; yati), the celibate student (brahmacāri) and the widow should avoid (chewing) betel (cf. sections IIA, pp.96-101, and IIC, pp.229-33, anointing (their bodies with oils or unguents; cf. section IIA, pp.96-101), and eating off copper or brass vessels (cf. section IIC, pp.217-21; Yatidh.57.79-92; Olivelle 1977:37, 168).'[^64] In other examples, the parallel is made by specifically calling the widow's way of life (vidhavāvrata) 'renunciation' (e.g. pravrajyā; see above, note 60) or, in the widest sense, 'the celibate life' (e.g. brahmacāriṇī, Sdhp.45r.9, Manu ‹ Manu V.158; brahma- caryam, Sdhp.46r.4, Āp.; etc.).
 But the widow may never leave

-[^64]: samvartah // tambūlābhyanjanam caiva kämsyapātre ca bhojanam / yatiś ca brahmacārī ca vidhavā ca vivarjayet || iti // Sdhp.46v.1 – 2 (Samvarta) <Sm.C.II.p.602 (Pracetas); Dh.kośa I.ii.p.1117 (tambūlābhyañjane for onam; Pracetas).
+[^64]: samvartah // tambūlābhyanjanam caiva kāmsyapātre ca bhojanam / yatiś ca brahmacārī ca vidhavā ca vivarjayet || iti // Sdhp.46v.1 – 2 (Samvarta) <Sm.C.II.p.602 (Pracetas); Dh.kośa I.ii.p.1117 (tambūlābhyañjane for onam; Pracetas).